Usbac/borealis/docs/en/stdlib/os.md

 `getFiles(string path): array`

-Returns an array with all the directories and files in the given directory path.
+Returns an array with all the directories and files in the given path.

 If the directory path is invalid, `false` is returned.